Zharta/lotm-renting-protocol-v1/README.md

 | Hacken      	| V2    	    | Done    	    | [Audit_Hacken_v2.pdf](audits/Audit_Hacken_v2.pdf)  	|
 | Hacken      	| V3    	    | Pending    	|   	|

 ## Architecture

 As previously stated, there are two domains of the protocol:
-* the vaults implemented in [`Vault.vy`](https://github.com/Zharta/lotm-renting-protocol-v1/blob/main/contracts/Vault.vy)
+* the vaults implemented in [`VaultV3.vy`](https://github.com/Zharta/lotm-renting-protocol-v1/blob/main/contracts/VaultV3.vy)
-* the renting logic implemented in [`Renting.vy`](https://github.com/Zharta/lotm-renting-protocol-v1/blob/main/contracts/Renting.vy)
+* the renting logic implemented in [`RentingV3.vy`](https://github.com/Zharta/lotm-renting-protocol-v1/blob/main/contracts/RentingV3.vy)
+* the ERC721 interface of the vaults is implemented in [`RentingERC721V3.vy`](https://github.com/Zharta/lotm-renting-protocol-v1/blob/main/contracts/RentingERC721V3.vy)

-Users and other protocols should always interact with the [`Renting.vy`](https://github.com/Zharta/lotm-renting-protocol-v1/blob/main/contracts/Renting.vy) contract.
-The `Renting.vy` contract is the entry point of the protocol and it is responsible for:
+Users and other protocols should always interact with the [`RentingV3.vy`](https://github.com/Zharta/lotm-renting-protocol-v1/blob/main/contracts/RentingV3.vy) contract.
+The `RentingV3.vy` contract is the entry point of the protocol and it is responsible for:
 * NFT owners depositing NFTs in the protocol, which means the protocol creates a vault for each NFT
-* NFT owners defining the terms of the rentals: price and minimum/maximum rental duration
 * renters starting rentals
 * renters extending rentals
 * renters closing rentals before the due date
-* NFT owners claiming unclaimed fees
+* NFT owners claiming rental fees
 * NFT owners withdrawing NFTs from the protocol
 * NFT owners can stake their APE tokens in the official APE Staking protocol to earn rewards
 * NFT owners can exchange and trade their vaults